Sector: Coffee, honey and whole brown sugar (panela)

 Maximum exposure for Kampani: 214.000 USD plus guarantor for purchase of factory

 Data sourced by: Alterfin

-FECCEG was established in 2006.
+Federación Comercializadora de Café Especial de Guatemala (FECCEG) was established in 2006.
 FECCEG has almost 900 member-families.
 Its members are mostly indigenous people in the West of the country.
 In origin, FECCEG was only a coffee producer and exporter.
-Now, it is active also in the production and commercialisation of honey.
-But coffee remains by far their most important activity.
+Now it is also active in the production and commercialisation of organic honey and, thanks to the Kampani investment, in organic whole sugar (panela).
+Nonetheless, coffee production remains by far the most important activity.

-With the financing provided by Kampani, FECCEG is building a factory for the production of organic panela (whole brown sugar).
+With the financing provided by Kampani, FECCEG built a factory for the production of organic panela (whole brown sugar).
 The highly fragmented nature of the traditional panela production and the threat of noxious levels of acrylamide in traditional production methods, have thus far prevented this market to develop internationally.

-The total estimated CAPEX amounts to 674k USD.
-FECCEG contributes 95k USD with land and in kind support.
+The total estimated CAPEX amounted to 674k USD.
+FECCEG contributed 95k USD with land and in kind support.
 Some 240k USD is needed for the construction of the factory building itself and another 291k for the equipment.
-The panela production facility is expected to come online in 2018.
+Kampani contributed 500k USD via a 6-year subordinated loan.